-Amiskwia Sagittiformis, A Large Cambrian Gnathiferan
+Amiskwia sagittiformis, a Large Cambrian Gnathiferan

 Client: Dr. Jean-Bernard Caron, Curator of Invertebrate Paleontology at the Royal Ontario Museum